 I resigned once.
 A VP asked me to give him 90 days to do some research and get back to me with a proposal.
-The proposal was that I was to be moved but still reporting to the same abusive manager.
+The proposal was that I was to be moved but still report to the same abusive manager regardless of sexual harassment.
 During another instance, I expressed how overwhelmed I was with the workload and being a new mom because of the limited flexibility they offered and the lack of support and teamwork from my manager.
-All I wanted was good work/life balance.
+All I wanted was a good work/life balance.

 I was told that if I wanted to be successful in the company I just had to get tougher.

-There was another time when I was told that another manager in the company had told the public relations agency to not bother to interview me for the product launch or have the press call me for interviews.
-He supposedly told the head of the PR agency that I did not speak English and nobody would be able to understand me.
+There was another time when I was told that another manager in the company had told the public relations agency not to bother to interview me for the product launch or have the press call me for interviews.
+He told the head of the PR agency that I did not speak English and that nobody would be able to understand me.

 How did I know of this?
 My direct manager told me.
-I asked him, “You heard so-and-so say this about me and you did not stand up for me?
+I asked, “You heard so-and-so say this about me and you did not stand up for me?
 Did you not call him out on this lie when you were seated next to him at this meeting?”

 I immediately went to the person who made the comment—a white man in his late forties—and confronted him with what I had heard.

 He denied it.
 He said he never said anything like that.
-He lied to my face when I—the Spanish speaking woman—confronted him.
-I told him that I could not believe that a manager in his position, who had worked for the company for so many years and attended so many harassment trainings (many were required), did not see how he was putting the company at risk of a lawsuit for discrimination by explicitly telling others that because of my origin I was not qualified to do my job.
+He lied to my face when I—the Spanish-speaking woman—confronted him.
+I told him that I could not believe that a manager in his position, who had worked for the company for so many years and attended so many racial and sexual harassment training (many were required), did not see how he was putting the company at risk of a lawsuit for discrimination by explicitly telling others that because of my origin I was not qualified to do my job.

 There was a time when I had a meeting with the planning group.
 I was there earlier than my planner, with the head of planning for Latin America (a Latin guy, mid-fifties) and the head of project management (an Asian man, mid-forties).
 This company was diverse.
 The harassment was too.

-The Latin guy starts the conversation by saying to the other guy that this has to be a serious meeting because I don’t have a sense of humor, so let’s get startedwith talking about my “junk” in the warehouse.
+My Latin coworker starts the conversation by saying to the other guy that this has to be a serious meeting because I don’t have a sense of humor, so let’s get started with talking about my “junk” in the warehouse.

 I said, “Excuse me, what did you say?”
-He looked at the Asian man and smiled and said he had to excuse me because I did not speak enough English, so I did not understand what junk meant.
+He looked at his Asian counterpart and smiled and said he had to excuse me because I did not speak enough English, so I did not understand what junk meant.